ippontech/blog-usa/posts/centralized-rules-execution-server.md

 - ### Development architecture
 Each development team is responsible for the maintenance of their rules, the rules are maintained in the git repository as maven projects.
 The project contains the rules files in .drl or .xls formats and any dependencies are maintained in the pom.xml such as POJO's used in the rules, or any other utilities used in the rules files.

-The project is configured to built and packaged using the existing Jenkins pipeline.
+The project is configured to built and packaged using the existing Jenkins pipeline into a jar file.
 The built artifact is pushed into the internal maven repository and it complies to the existing release management process.

 ![alt](https://raw.githubusercontent.com/msambaraju/blog-usa/master/images/2019/01/Kie_Container_Process.png)